RedisLabs/redislabs-docs/content/rs/installing-upgrading/_index.md

     1. Run: `sudo ln -s /run/systemd/resolve/resolv.conf /etc/resolv.conf`
     1. Run: `sudo service systemd-resolved restart`

-- Make sure that the operating system isn't using ports [range Redis assigns to databases]({{< relref "/rs/administering/designing-production/networking/port-configurations.md" >}}).
+- Make sure that the ports [Redis assigns to databases]({{< relref "/rs/administering/designing-production/networking/port-configurations.md" >}}) are available; that is, they're not being used by the operating system or other processes.

-    We recommend updating `/etc/sysctl.conf` to include:
+    To avoid port collision, we recommend updating `/etc/sysctl.conf` to include:
     ``` sh
     net.ipv4.ip_local_port_range = 30000 65535
     ```